open/close all folders

 - Church Militant: A former member.
 After she tore it down, the survivors tried to follow her example.

-- Mighty Glacier: The party's main 'tank'.
+- Super Toughness: The party's main 'tank'.
 She even refers to herself as a meat shield several times during combat, possibly as a shout out to traditional RPG party set-ups.

 - The Paladin: Behind all the yelling and swearing and bloodlust, this is what she is.
 The holy powers and desire to protect her friends is surprisingly pure, all things considered.